Perl Tutorials - Herong's Tutorial Examples

 If you are running a Linux system, Perl is already installed on the system.
 No need to do any extra installation work.

-Here is what I did to verify the Perl installation on the Linux server of my Internet service provider:
+Here is what I did to verify the Perl installation on the Linux server of my Internet service provider in 2019:

 Perl may be copied only under the terms of either the Artistic License